Vartman/puneet-gupta/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Hi, Puneet Boss, we love you.
+  title: Hi, Puneet Boss, we will miss you.
   section_id: hero
   component: HeroBlock
   content: This section can contain a subtitle or tagline.
 The recommended length